vijaymathew/nex/docs/md/SYNTAX.md

 - `spawn` lowers to async task code
 - `Task.await`, `Channel.send`, and `Channel.receive` lower to `await ...` in generated JavaScript

+For full concurrency semantics and runtime details, see [CONCURRENCY.md](CONCURRENCY.md).

 ## Classes

 A class bundles data and actions together: